 Our new year’s celebration was pretty mellow, Bailey’s and decaf in bed talking about our family schedule for the east coast new year.
-After having survived the flu, it was wonderful to have beautiful winter weather for a long family walk.
+A

 We started doing our hill walks when our Big Guy could fit in a Kelty pack.
 Now, at almost 6, he can regularly walk 5 fairly hilly miles (with lots of water and snacks).
 Girly still uses her chariot, our faded and beloved Zooper stroller, which we’ve put at least a hundred miles on.
 She’ll walk for stretches, but it’s honestly still easier to cart all our water bottles, extra layers, dollies…

 While getting some fresh air outdoors is our main objective, I’ve found that it has given us a deeper sense of place.
 We remember the quirky history Foster has researched and it has certainly gotten us away from doing the same repetitive park trip weekend after weekend.
 And there are often parks along the way to take a play break.
 Usually our walks end up taking us 3-4 hours, and sometimes we’ll grab a bite to eat at a local place, which Foster often includes in her guide tips too.